SC Wildlife Removal Laws: What Homeowners Can and Can't Do

 Most native bird species in South Carolina are protected under the federal Migratory Bird Treaty Act (MBTA).
 You cannot disturb or remove an active nest from a protected species without a federal permit.

 There are exceptions.
-Three species are specifically excluded from MBTA protection because they're non-native: the European starling, the house sparrow, and the rock pigeon.
+Three species are specifically excluded from MBTA protection because they are not native: the European starling, the house sparrow, and the rock pigeon.
 Nests from these species can be removed without legal concern.

 Before disturbing any bird nest you find on your property, identify the species.
 A barn swallow nest on your porch eave is protected; a house sparrow nest in the same location is not.
 If you're not certain, leave it alone and call someone who can identify it.